Health of Adolf Hitler: Criticism of using Hitler's health to explain Nazism

-In a 1980 article, the German historian Hans-Ulrich Wehler was highly dismissive of all theories that sought to attribute the rise and policies of Nazi Germany to some defect, medical or otherwise, of Hitler's.
-In Wehler's opinion, besides the problem that such theories about Hitler's medical condition were extremely difficult to prove, the problem was that they had the effect of personalizing the phenomena of Nazi Germany by more or less attributing everything that happened in the Third Reich to one flawed individual.
+In a 1980 article, German historian Hans-Ulrich Wehler was highly dismissive of all theories that sought to attribute the rise and policies of Nazi Germany to some defect, medical or otherwise, of Hitler's.
+In Wehler's opinion, besides the problem that such theories about Hitler's medical condition were extremely difficult to prove, the problem was that they had the effect of personalising the phenomena of Nazi Germany by more or less attributing everything that happened in the Third Reich to one flawed individual.
 Wehler wrote:

-Echoing Wehler's views, the British historian Ian Kershaw argued that it was better to take a broader view of German history by seeking to examine what social forces led to the Third Reich and its policies, as opposed to the "personalized" explanations for the Holocaust and World War II.
+Echoing Wehler's views, British historian Ian Kershaw argued that it was better to take a broader view of German history by seeking to examine what social forces led to the Third Reich and its policies, as opposed to the "personalised" explanations for the Holocaust and World War II.

-In his book Explaining Hitler: The Search for the Origins of His Evil (1998), the American journalist Ron Rosenbaum sarcastically remarked that theories concerning Hitler's mental state and sexual activity shed more light on the theorists and their culture than on Hitler.
+In his book Explaining Hitler: The Search for the Origins of His Evil (1998), American journalist Ron Rosenbaum sarcastically remarked that theories concerning Hitler's mental state and sexual activity shed more light on the theorists and their culture than on Hitler.

 Inbreeding as a possible factor

-It has been theorized that Hitler's physical and mental health problems were the result of Hitler having been significantly inbred, possibly having monorchism.
-With his father Alois Hitler possibly being his mother's second cousin.
-People who are inbred have a higher chance of having developmental disorders and harmful mutations.
+It has been theorised that Hitler's physical and mental health problems were the result of his having been significantly inbred, with his father Alois Hitler possibly being his mother's second cousin.
+Inbred people have a higher chance of having developmental disorders and harmful mutations, ostensibly explaining reports of Hitler's monorchism, but there is no conclusive evidence of this applying to Hitler.